hermixy/utf-8-codec/README.md

 # About

-Utf8-string is a string manipulation C library for UTF8 encoded data.
+Utf-8-codec library for encoding and decoding UTF8 data.

 It is meant to be lightweight, fast, and to the point.